sskazakos/NTRM/README.md

 The Network Theory Resilience Metric (NTRM) samples cascade scenarios from a MATPOWER case file, then runs the AC Cascading Failure Model (AC-CFM) code, for all the resulting cases.
-Then, a set of network science metrics for the network under study are derived.
+Then, a set of network science metrics for the network under study are derived, using MATLAB and BCT functions.
 The following parameters are calculated:

 - Degree centrality of each node (bus)
 - Eigenvecor centrality of each node (bus)